animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 $n \in \mathbb {N}$, $x \neq y$, and $R \neq \mathrm{I}$.

-$h$ is a theoretical memory to not assume Markovian dynamics.
+$h$ is a theoretical memory and global context window to not assume fully-observed Markovian dynamics.

 ---